 In VVC draft 8, slice layout is signaled in PPS.
 For rectangular slice mode, single_slice_per_subpic_flag is signaled first to indicate the case that each subpicture in the picture only contains one slice.

+It is noted that the semantics of single_slice_per_subpic is a “one-way” constraint.
+However, consideirng that fact that the subpic layour is specified in SPS and the slice layout is specified PPS (i.e., for a specific PPS, the subpic layout and slice layout are both fixed and cannot be changed), there is no need to have a “one-way” flexibility for single_slice_per_subpic_flag in PPS.
+Thus, in proposal 2, it is first proposed to change the semantics of single_slice_per_subpic_flag from “one-way” to “two-way”.

+The spec. change is shown below.

+single_slice_per_subpic_flag equal to 1 specifies that each subpicture consists of one and only one rectangular slice. single_slice_per_subpic_flag equal to 0 specifies that each subpicture may at least one subpicture consists of one or more than one rectangular slices.
+When not present, the value of single_slice_per_subpic_flag is inferred to be equal to 01.

-If single_slice_per_subpic_flag is equal to 0, num_slices_in_pic_minus1 is signaled to indicate the number of slice in the picture.
+Secondly, in PPS if single_slice_per_subpic_flag is equal to 0, num_slices_in_pic_minus1 is signaled to indicate the number of slice in the picture.
 The minimum value of num_slices_in_pic_minus1 is 0 which specifies there is only one slice in the picture.
 Since subpicture should contain integer number of slices, if there is only one slice in the picture, there must be only one subpicture in the picture as well.
 Consequently, in this case, one subpicture contains one slice (only one subpicture and one slice in a picture).
 So this case can be indicated by setting single_slice_per_subpic_flag to 1.

 In another word, in VVC draft 8, when there is only one subpicture, there are two different ways of signaling which indidates the same case.